marko-petrovic/simpleNotes/README.md

 # simpleNotes

+Sample project.
+If you really need to take quick notes, better use OneNote or Keep.
-Sample project with usages of RxJava, Dagger2, Databinding, some sort of MVP, and Realm.
+Purpose of this project is to demonstrate some basic usages of RxJava, some sort of MVP pattern, Dagger2 injections, Realm persistance.